📣 Certify your English today with Duolingo English Test—anytime, anywhere.

 To ask questions about the future with going to, focus on the form of the verb to be: It’s the part that will be moved to form questions!
 But *where* it moves depends on the kind of question you want to ask:

-Q: Is she going to visit?
+QUESTION Is she going to visit?

-A: Yes, she’s going to visit.
+ANSWER Yes, she’s going to visit.

-Q: When is Junior going to do his homework?
+QUESTION When is Junior going to do his homework?

-A: He’s going to do his homework after dinner.
+ANSWER He’s going to do his homework after dinner.

-You are going to bring your kids, aren’t you?
+QUESTION You are going to bring your kids, aren’t you?

-Lucy is going to attend another secret meeting, isn’t she?
+QUESTION Lucy is going to attend another secret meeting, isn’t she?

-When to use will vs when to use going to
+When to use will vs. when to use going to

 While their meanings are similar, the future with will and the future with going to tend to be used in different situations: